Edited volume on European policy and its relationship with migration and flight now available in English and Spanish.

 The challenges of the global work environment are enormous.
 The mass violation of workers’ and union rights, the large percentage of informal employment, and the vast amount of people who live in poverty even though they have work are just a few keywords.
 These and other issues show that creating a socially equitable work environment must make up a larger part of the political agenda than heretofore.
 The discussion group “Decent Work Worldwide!” under the chairmanship of Stefan Rebmann, MdB, brings together parliamentarians as well as representatives from unions, civil society and the science community.
 Its goal is to follow debates from this field of topics, to carry these debates into the German political environment and to develop answers to the current challenges.

 This discussion group, under the chair of Edelgard Buhlmahn, Vice President of the Bundestag, is composed of parliamentarians, practitioners, scientists, and civil society experts.
 It offers starting points for debates, develops political options for action, and enables networking opportunities between political decision-makers and experts in the area of crisis prevention and peace promotion.
+Most recently, the group published a position paper on promoting peace and a just globalization internally and externally, which calls for policies acknowledging the interdependency of internal and external peace.
 In 2013, the policy paper “Cornerstones of a Strategy Peacebuilding and Conflict Transformation” was published.
 It demanded that the German crisis prevention engagement needed to be significantly increased, as well as strategically oriented.

 Since 2011, the discussion group “Climate Change and Development” has been dealing with questions on climate and energy policy– mostly in an international context –under Dr. Bärbel Kofler, MdB.
 The participants hail from civil society, unions, scientific or political backgrounds.
 In the past years, the group has addressed various topics, such as: Climate financing, the potential of Low Carbon Development Pathways regarding, for instance, poverty reduction, climate change and human rights, the meaning of the German energy revolution for countries of the Global South, and climate change and crisis prevention.